 Pashtana Durrani (@BarakPashtana ) is an Afghan human rights activist and community development expert who champions the right of women and girls to education.
 She founded LEARN Afghanistan (@LearnAfg), a non-profit dedicated to innovation in education, health, community resource building with a focus on women, girls and child rights advocacy.

-She is a visiting fellow at the Wellesley Centers for Women in Massachusetts since late fall 2021, where she is continuing research to help Afghan women and girls pursue education and support the health of Afghan mothers and babies.
-She lived in hiding and spoke out against the closure of schools and universities after the Taliban takeover in August, 2021 and fled to United States in the fall.
+Living in exile in the US, she started pursuing a Masters in Education and Policy Analysis at Harvard in the fall of 2023.
+She has been a visiting fellow at the Wellesley Centers for Women in Massachusetts since late fall 2021, where she continued research to help Afghan women and girls pursue education and support the health of Afghan mothers and babies.
+She lived in hiding and spoke out against the closure of schools and universities after the Taliban takeover in August, 2021 and fled to the United States that fall.

 Pashtana was named an Education Champion by the Malala Fund for her outstanding work to advance Afghan girls’ education.
-She was a global youth representative for Amnesty International and a board member of the steering committee for the Global Environment Facility, an international partnership to address pressing environmental concerns.
-She is also a winner of the 2021 Tällberg-SNF-Eliasson Emerging Leader prize, which recognizes leaders who have addressed complex global challenges in innovative ways.
-Pashtana Durrani was among the BBC 100 influential women list of the year 2021.
+She was the winner of a 2023 Global Citizen Award and the 2023 Muhammad Ali Humanitarian Award.
+She was a global youth representative for Amnesty International and a board member of the steering committee for the Global Environment Facility.
+She received the 2021 Tällberg-SNF-Eliasson Emerging Leader prize, which recognizes leaders who have addressed complex global challenges in innovative ways.
+She was in the Aspen Institute’s New Voices Fellowship Class of 2022.
+Pashtana Durrani was on the BBC 100 influential women list in 2021.